SmartTensors/NMFk.jl/Readme.md

 **NMFk** is a novel unsupervised machine learning methodology which allows for automatic identification of the optimal number of features (signals) present in the data when NMF (Nonnegative Matrix Factorization) analyses are performed.
 Classical NMF approaches do not allow for automatic estimation of the number of features.
-**NMFk** estimates the number of features `k` through k-means clustering coupled with regularization constraints.
+**NMFk** estimates the number of features `k` through k-means clustering coupled with regularization constraints (physical, mathematical, etc.).

 **NMFk** can be applied to perform: